At the Cyber Resilience Centre, we’re passionate about ensuring your privacy rights are protected.

-The Cyber Resilience Centre is a non-for-profit organisation that exists to support the development of its member's businesses by providing a range ofcyber support services and products.
+The Cyber Resilience Centre is a not-for-profit organisation that exists to support the development of its member's businesses by providing a range of cyber support services and products.
 It also works hard to develop the industry as a whole tackling strategic issues such as talent development, infrastructure and finance.
-It supports a wide range of digital businesses, from start-ups through to global ecommerce companies.
+It supports a wide range of digital businesses, from start-ups through to global eCommerce companies.

 Why do we collect your data?

 In order for us to understand the needs of our members and website users, we need to know certain details about them in order for us to offer the services our members require as well as relevant communications.

 By having this information, we are able to send information we think may be of interest to you by post, email, or other means and send you marketing communications relating to our business.